colyseus/schema/README.md

 ### Data filters (experimental)

-When using with [Colyseus 0.10](https://github.com/colyseus/colyseus), you may provide a `@filter` per field, to filter out what don't want to serialize for a specific client.
+When using with [Colyseus 0.10](https://github.com/colyseus/colyseus), you may provide a `@filter` per field, to filter out what you don't want to serialize for a specific client.

 On the example below, we are filtering entities which are close to the player entity.